 Rationale: A system’s value is directly related to the ability to use the system.
 Improving the approaches by which it can be used – by both API and GUI – increases its value.

-Details: Best practice for permitting integration across networks is to use HTTP/S over other ports and channels, and preferring HTTP only approaches (e.g., REST) over multi-channel protocols (e.g.: SOAP).
+Details: Best practice for permitting integration across networks is to use HTTP/S over other ports and channels, and preferring HTTP only approaches (e.g., REST) over multi-channel protocols (e.g., SOAP).

 Prompts: Do all the service’s system(s) expose functionality by API?